Chill Out and Enjoy the Parks and Activities in Bangkok

 Lumpini Park Suan Lum

 Suan Lum, that’s the name Thai people call it (Suan means, garden, park, field).
 Opened in the 1920s, it was intended to become an exhibition center for Thai handicrafts and flower shows.
 It was here that the Japanese army set up their camp during the Second World War, and also was the scene of rallies during the political crisis in 2010 and one of the main sites of protest in 2013-14 between the yellows (military, royalists, bourgeois and wealthy) and the reds (rural and urban populations with low incomes).
 Located in the heart of the city’s business, Lumpini is the oldest and largest park in Bangkok, so named after the Buddha’s birthplace in Nepal.
-The trails around the park from a circuit of about two and a half km. surrounded by skyscrapers.
+The trails around the park form a circuit of about two and a half km surrounded by skyscrapers.

 Is inhabited by squirrels, and there are a significant number of birds species, especially during migration periods of September-October and April-May.
 But the “master” of the park is the lizard’s monitors, some of which can reach two meters long, we can also meet turtles, but I never had a chance to see one.
 It is in the early morning that the park comes alive and becomes quieter during the day to be invaded again by a crowd of joggers, free outdoor aerobics classes on techno tunes before sunset.
 Sports activities are numerous, biking and stretching, fencing, tai chi, yoga, and ballroom dancing, there is also a basketball court.
 Often, local jazz ensembles or a classical orchestra offer good (and free) entertainment in the late afternoon on Sundays.
 Possibility to rent mats.